Luciana Rebelo

 I have also been collaborating with Graduate Programs.
 At GSSI, I offer courses for doctoral students.
 At INPE, as a collaborating Faculty, I’ve offered courses and co-supervised students.
 Some IFSP students under my supervision worked on research topics developed at INPE.

 I bring over a decade of combined teaching and research, and I am heavily committed to inclusive and impactful education and innovation.
 Throughout my career, my research bridges foundational software engineering across various domains such as space systems, health, robotic, assistive technologies, and sustainable computing.
 I have published in high-impact journals, contributed to international research projects, and collaborated with both academic and industrial partners.
-My experience also spans graduate and undergraduate teaching, curriculum development, and supervision.
 And lastly, I am an enthusiast of programs aimed at encouraging the participation of women in technology.